-IMPACTAgewell® is a collaborative, which works alongside local GP Practices, Community Pharmacists, Northern Health & Social Care Trust Social Work teams and the Community/Voluntary Sector to build the care and support around each older person.
+IMPACTAgewell® is a collaborative project, which works alongside local GP Practices, Community Pharmacists, Northern Health & Social Care Trust Social Work teams and the Community/Voluntary Sector to build the care and support around each older person.

-The project has been funded by The Dunhill Medical Trust since April 2017 which will now work with the Health and Social Care Board to provide support until 2025.
+Since 2017 the project has been funded by the Dunhill Medical Trust, which will now work with the Health and Social Care Board to provide support until 2025.

 The announcement was made today at their “Sharing our Learning” event at the Rosspark Hotel in Kells by Valerie Watts, Chief Executive of the Health and Social Care Board who said:

 “In light of the emerging positive evaluation findings and the ongoing commitment from the Dunhill Medical Trust, the Health and Social Care Board has agreed to contribute funding to secure the IMPACTAgewell® project for the next five years.
 This is fantastic news for older people and the Trust in Mid and East Antrim and will enable the roll out of IMPACTAgewell® on a phased basis to cover all 26 GP practices in the Mid and East Antrim area.”